MarioLisbona/CA-T1A3-terminal-app/README.md

 >
 > Limiting the required editor window width makes it possible to have several files open side by side, and works well when using code review tools that present the two versions in adjacent columns." [^3] (Guido van Rossum, Barry Warsaw, Nick Coghlan 2021)

-Below are some examples of this applications code adhering to this convention.
+Below are some examples of this application's code adhering to this convention.

 ```py
     console.print(